Jaseunda/pock-store/README.md

 1. Fork the repository
 2. Add your package to the `packages` array in `index.json`
+3. Ensure your package is properly signed with your developer certificate
+4. Verify that all your apps use the same signing keys (if submitting multiple apps)
+5. Add developer information to each package:
+   - Full name
+   - GitHub username
+   - Contact information (optional)
-3. Submit a pull request with a description of your package
+6. Submit a pull request following these requirements:
+   - Pull request title must include your GitHub username
+   - Pull request title must list the packages being added
+   - GitHub username must match the developer information in the packages

 Maintainers will review your submission and merge it if it meets the quality standards.
+Note that packages with inconsistent signing keys or unsigned packages will be rejected during the review process.

+### Important Notes

+- **Consistent Signing Keys**: All packages submitted to the main store index MUST use the same signing key.
+This is a strict requirement for maintaining security and trust.
+- **Alternative Hosting**: If you need to use different signing keys, you can host your packages in a community repository.
+See the "Hosting Options" section for details.
+- **Developer Verification**: Your GitHub username in the pull request must match the developer information in your packages to verify ownership.

 ## License

-Please include appropriate licensing information for your packages and repository.
+This repository is licensed under the MIT License, which means:

+- You are free to use, modify, and distribute the repository and its contents
+- You can use it for commercial purposes
+- The software comes with no warranty or guarantees
+- The authors are not liable for any issues arising from its use

+See the [LICENSE](LICENSE) file for the complete terms.